The Graph (GRT) Price: Price Index and Live Chart | The Block

-The Graph (GRT) currently has a price of $0.14 and is down -0.71% over the last 24 hours.
-The cryptocurrency is ranked 49 with a market cap of $1.3B.
-Over the last 24 hours, it saw $51.4M of trading volume.
+The Graph (GRT) currently has a price of £0.11 and is up 0.64% over the last 24 hours.
+The cryptocurrency is ranked 49 with a market cap of £1.1B.
+Over the last 24 hours, it saw £40.7M of trading volume.
 The token has a circulating supply of 9.3B tokens out of a total supply of 10B tokens.

 The Graph (GRT) is an open-source indexing protocol that scans and organizes blockchain data into accessible APIs for other applications.
 It operates through a network of nodes that supply data and are rewarded with GRT tokens.
 Developers can use The Graph's open APIs to build decentralized applications, creating a thriving ecosystem of data providers and users.
 The mission of The Graph is to improve the retrieval and use of blockchain data.